-- 1. Any and all superior provisions contained in the previous collective agreement shall remain part of the collective agreement.
+- 1. Any and all superior provisions contained in the Previous Collective Agreement shall remain part of the Collective Agreement.
 The combination of this provision with any other same or superior provision shall not exceed three (3) days. - 2.
 The provisions of this article establish a minimum level of entitlement for unpaid discretionary leaves for all employees.
-Where the minimum level of entitlement has already been met through any previous provisions relating to discretionary leaves, an employee shall receive no additional entitlement. - 3.
-The parties will develop a schedule of districts where collective agreement articles do not already provide the same or a similar entitlement through previous articles and to which this new article shall apply.
+Where the minimum level of entitlement has already been met through any previous provisions relating to discretionary leaves, an employee shall receive no additional entitlement.